 Currently, the storage ring is stably operated for many of the users, however, the requirements from the users for the stability is getting higher and higher.
 We are improving cooling water system and developing various feedback systems.
 As a near-term upgrade plan, we are considering replacing some of the undulators to fit the changes of the users' requirements on the wavelength.
-As a long-term plan, we have carried out some design studies on new accelerator systems such as a linear accelerator based free electron laser or a diffraction limited storage ring light source.
-We are going to continue improving these plans.
+For a long-term plan, we continue the design studies on the new low emittance optics of the present synchrotron and on new accelerator systems such as a linear accelerator based free electron laser or a diffraction limited storage ring light source.